 Focus now turns to the future.
-Perhaps the most interesting question is whether price review arbitrations in Europe will continue or will slowly die out (which would be sad news for price review lawyers).
-As European hubs continue to mature, hub indexation will be, through party agreement or arbitral awards, increasingly substituted for the proxy of oil products.
-And that means that, as a general rule, the supply price formulas will better react in real time to natural gas prices in downstream markets, and capture market changes in a way that the oil prices could not, and the need for price reviews will be reduced.
-In other words, hub indexation will significantly diminish the need for the very mechanism that played an important part in the emergence of hub indexation in the first place: the price review clause.
+Perhaps the most interesting question is whether price review arbitrations in Europe will continue or will slowly die out.
+As European hubs continue to mature, hub indexation will be increasingly substituted, through party agreement or arbitral awards, for the proxy of oil products.
+And that means that, as a general rule, the supply price formulas will better react in real time to natural gas prices in downstream markets, and capture market changes in a way that the oil prices could not – and the need for price reviews will be reduced.
+In other words, hub indexation will significantly diminish the need for the very mechanism that was an important part of the emergence of hub indexation in the first place: the price review clause.

 A simple hypothetical illustrates the point.
 Suppose companies contracting for the German market wish to include in the contract price a 100 per cent hub reference to the TTF in the Netherlands.
 They wish to do so because they believe the TTF is sending the price signal for market prices in Germany.
 The parties may therefore change the contract price formula to include 100 per cent TTF hub indexation.

 Is there a need for a price review clause in this hypothetical?
-The answer may be ‘yes’, because the TTF may not always remain a reasonable measure of market prices in Germany.
-Rather, it may be that the TTF ceases being a price signal for market prices in Germany at some point in the future and that the German hub becomes the new sender of the price signal.
-In that case, the parties would be wise to have the contractual mechanism – a price review provision, albeit perhaps worded differently – to deal with this change in market conditions.
+In short, yes.
+The TTF may not always be a reasonable measure of market prices in Germany.
+Rather, it may be that the TTF ceases to be a price signal for market prices in Germany at some point in the future and that the German hub, or other price signal, becomes the new price setter in the market.
+The price review provision remains capable of addressing this change in market conditions.

 In any event, the European price review story is far from over.
-Price reviews under the remaining fully or partially oil-linked contracts continue – particularly in central and eastern Europe, which are often overlooked in the price review discourse (and, in limited circumstances, still in western Europe as well).
-The most recent example is an award issued in March 2020, in which PGNiG, the Polish state gas utility, was awarded US$1.5 billion in a price review arbitration against Gazprom.
-International arbitration thus will continue to play an important part in the evolution of the central and eastern European gas markets.
+Price reviews under the remaining fully or partially oil-linked contracts continue – particularly in central and eastern Europe (and, to some extent, in western Europe as well).
+Indeed, Gazprom commenced a new price review against PGNiG, the Polish state gas utility, as recently as January 2022.
+International arbitration, thus, will continue to play an important part in the evolution of the central and eastern European gas markets.

 More generally, the traditional European pricing model described above – which gave rise to the three waves of price reviews – is changing.
 Those changes are being caused by different global LNG contracting practices, and they will affect the future evolution of price review disputes in Europe.

-Second, and equally important, is the corollary pricing implication.
-With the United States now exporting LNG, European buyers are now contracting with US suppliers, with the price tied to Henry Hub.
-Notice the change.
-It is no longer the traditional European approach, which was to set the price based on destination.
-Rather, in these new contracts, the price is now set by point of origin.
+Second, with the United States now exporting LNG, European buyers are now contracting with US suppliers, with the price tied to Henry Hub.
+In these new contracts, the price is now set by point of origin rather than destination.
 This dynamic puts pressure on the traditional suppliers to rethink the traditional European models, because now European buyers purchase LNG from the United States and have greater freedom in the destination to which they will deliver the gas, paying a US price.